chengchen666/PhoenixOS-Remoting/CONTRIBUTING.md

 - If  it is small (e.g., typo fixes), you can go brief.
 - If it is large and you have changed a lot, please describe it using templates

+###  MR/PR content and issues

+For the MR/PR content, please note, it it is a **new feature**, please include the following:

+- A high-level design (in a separate issue) of the MR/PR.
+- Files changed.
+- Unittests for the feature.
+- Necessary comments especially for the function/module descriptions.
+Can use AI (e.g., https://github.com/binary-husky/gpt_academic) but should check the content manually.
+- (Recommendation) You can use tools to enhance the quality of the code quality, e.g., https://github.com/binary-husky/gpt_academic.